projectatomic/commissaire/doc/endpoints.rst

    {
-       "address": string      // The IP address of the cluster host "ssh_priv_key": string // base64 encoded ssh private key }
+       "address": string      // The IP address of the cluster host "ssh_priv_key": string // base64 encoded ssh private key "cluster": string      // The cluster the host should be associated with }

 .. note::